top of page

 1

 No bus operator would take on this project not knowing how their costs will be met.
 Therefore we need to raise funds to guarantee a period of time.
-We have set this figure at £120,000 to cover all costs for the first 6 months.
-Even with minimal usage we would hope this would ensure that the service runs for a year, allowing time for the route to get established.
+We have set this figure at £180,000 which will cover all costs for the first 6 months and a buffer to extend the trial for at least a year, allowing time for the route to get established.

 2